ASXploit/HypercryptML/README.md

 # New Code?
 As of 11/25/16 HML has been refactored into a more organized code , it now uses Classes, Getters, Setters..
 And has pretty much helped me learn quite a few new things about Php !
 I Will continue my learnings of Php and will try to create a better obfuscator/update to this obfuscator..
 In my opinion this obfuscation isnt as good as i want it to be...
 It simply converts the html code to hex and throws in some javascript and bam obfuscated..
 Not very impressed with this..
 Although i was happy that i had accomplished the goal of bringing this project to completion ...
 I'm still not very happy with the actual obfuscation !
 So... i will be trying to create a better obfuscation !

+As of 11/26/16 HML has now added base64 to its obfuscation code!

 # TODO:
  - Create Advanced Html Obfuscation Algorithm